AI-based Aortic Vessel Tree Segmentation for Cardiovascular Diseases Treatment: Status Quo: Aortic Pathologies: Clinical Workflow, Implication and Relevance

 \section{Aortic Pathologies: Clinical Workflow, Implication and Relevance}

-As the largest artery in the human body, diseases of the aorta can lead to serious complications (\cite{Maton_1995}).
-In addition to peripheral and coronary artery diseases, aortic diseases can result in a variety of arterial diseases: acute aortic syndromes, aortic aneurysms, atherosclerotic, aortic rupture, pseudoaneurysm, inflammatory affections, genetic diseases as well as congenital abnormalities (\cite{Erbel_2014}).
+As the largest artery in the human body, diseases of the aorta can lead to serious complications~(\cite{Maton_1995}).
+The aorta and its branches can be involved in several different pathologies and abnormalities: acute aortic syndromes, aortic aneurysms, atherosclerosis, aortic rupture, pseudoaneurysms, inflammatory diseases, genetic diseases as well as congenital abnormalities (\cite{Erbel_2014}).
 In this section, we introduce some common aortic diseases.

-\textbf{Acute aortic syndrome (AAS)} is an acute pathology within the aortic wall.
-It usually occurs with the tear of the intima and media and may lead to an aortic dissection (AD), intramural hematoma (IMH), or penetrating atherosclerotic ulcer (PAU).
-85\% to 95\% of all AAS cases lead to AD (\cite{Harris_2012}).
+The name of \textbf{acute aortic syndrome (AAS)} refers to aortic pathologies that involve the aortic wall (\cite{tsai2005acute}).
+These include aortic dissection (AD), intramural hematoma (IMH), and penetrating atherosclerotic ulcer (PAU), the most common of which is AD (85\% to 95\% of all AAS) (\cite{Harris_2012}).

-\textbf{Aortic dissection} is usually defined as an intimal tear provoked by intramural hemorrhage and hematoma formation (\cite{Khan_2002}).
-AD can be classified according to the Stanford classification (\cite{LeMaire_2011}) as Type A aortic dissection (TAAD) and Type B aortic dissection (TBAD).
-The diameters and volumes of the aorta as well as its branches, the existence of mural thrombus, and the shape and area of the dissection membrane are crucial for diagnosing AD (\cite{Rogers_2011}). \cite{Pepe_2020} recently discussed and reviewed the literature on AD.
+In a classical sense, \textbf{aortic dissection} is the consequence of a tear in the aortic intima.
+Blood passes through the tear separating the intima from the media and adventitia, creating a false lumen (\cite{Khan_2002}).
+Evidence showed that the tear often follows a degenerative or necrotic process of the aortic media (\cite{levy2022aortic,osada2018histopathological,wu2013molecular}).
+Depending on the location of this tear, AD can be classified according to the Stanford classification (\cite{LeMaire_2011}) as a Type A aortic dissection (TAAD) involving any part of the aorta proximal to the origin of the left subclavian artery or a Type B aortic dissection (TBAD), distal to the origin of the left subclavian artery.
+The diameters and volumes of the aorta, as well as its branches, the presence of mural thrombus, and the shape and area of the tears are crucial for properly characterizing AD (\cite{Rogers_2011}). \cite{Pepe_2020} recently discussed and reviewed the literature on AD.

-\textbf{Intramural haematoma} usually occurs in the media of the aortic wall without an intimal tear.
-Unlike AD, in IMH, the aortic lumen usually stays intact and there is no intimal tear of the aortic wall.
-This detail can be used to detect the IMH by comparing the CT images before and after the injection of contrast material.
-A disadvantage of CT is that IMH, aortic thrombus and atherosclerotic thickening cannot be easily distinguished.
-In this case, MRI might represent a better solution for diagnosis, as the method of dynamic cone gradient-echo sequences can be applied (\cite{Nienaber_2013}).
+An \textbf{intramural hematoma} (IMH) is a contained aortic wall hematoma with bleeding in the media without an intimal tear.
+Acute IMHs appear as focal, crescentic, high-attenuating regions of eccentrically thickened aortic wall on non-contrast CT.
+IMH have a lower attenuation compared to the aortic lumen on post-contrast CT.
+IMH will displace atheromatous calcifications into the aortic lumen, while mural thrombus will displace calcifications away from the lumen.
+However, occasionally IMH, aortic thrombus and atherosclerotic thickening are difficult to distinguish with CT.
+In this case, MRI might be a better solution for diagnosis, as the method of dynamic cone gradient-echo sequences can be applied (\cite{Nienaber_2013}).